PupoSDC/chair-flight/libs/content/blog/posts/001-welcome-to-chair-flight-blog/page.md

-import { useState } from "react";
-import { NoSsr } from "@mui/base";
-import { Sheet } from "@mui/joy";
-import { default as dedent } from "ts-dedent";
-import { QuestionMultipleChoice } from "@chair-flight/react/components";
-import { QuestionOverview } from "@chair-flight/react/containers";
-import { BlogPageLayout } from "./_blog-page.layout";

-export const meta = {
+---
-  title: "Welcome to Chair Flight Blog!",
+  title: Welcome to Chair Flight Blog!
-  linkTitle: "Welcome to Chair Flight Blog!",
-  file: "001-welcome-to-chair-flight-blog",
+  author: PupoSDC
+  date: '2023-07-23'
+  tag: Technical
-  description: [
+  description:
-    "This blog will be used to share technical improvements, new features, and ", "other updates about Chair Flight.
-There will also be articles oriented to ", "make your journey as a flight student as smooth as possible.", ].join(""),
+    This blog will be used to share technical improvements, new features, and other updates about Chair Flight.
+There will also be articles oriented to, make your journey as a flight student as smooth as possible.
-  tags: ["Technical"],
-  author: "PupoSDC",
-  isoDate: "2023-07-23T20:26:01.746Z",
-};

-# Welcome To Chair Flight Blog!
+---

 This blog will be used to share technical improvements, new features, and other updates about Chair Flight.
 There will also be articles oriented to make